jathu/fx/README.md

 ### Linux

 Checkout the releases https://github.com/jathu/fx/releases.
-A better solution, preferably using a package manager is TBD.
+A better solution, preferably using a package manager is coming soon.
 Contributions are welcome!

 ## What is it?